Skip to content

 Args:

-limit ((int, int) or int): range from which a random angle is picked.
-If limit is a single int
+limit (float | tuple[float, float]): Range from which a random angle is picked.
+If limit is a single float,

 an angle is picked from (-limit, limit).
 Default: (-90, 90)

-interpolation (OpenCV flag): flag that is used to specify the interpolation algorithm.
+interpolation (OpenCV flag): Flag that is used to specify the interpolation algorithm.
 Should be one of:

 cv2.INTER_NEAREST, cv2.INTER_LINEAR, cv2.INTER_CUBIC, cv2.INTER_AREA, cv2.INTER_LANCZOS4.